-Take up of funded hours in Early Years settings is still below regional and national averages.
+Take up of funded hours in Early Years settings is still much lower than regional and national averages.

 KS4

 Croydon's attainment 8 scores over the last 5 years have been slightly higher than the national average but consistently below the London and Outer London averages.